germanfica/angular11-npm-resolutions/README.md

-# Angular 11 Project with NPM Resolutions
+# Angular 11 Project with NPM Resolutions Example

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.19.
 The main purpose of this repository is to fix version  conflicts between packages using `resolutions` in `package.json`.
 This approach ensures that the exact versions specified are used, particularly to solve issues with `package-lock.json`.